usnistgov/nasctn-sea-ingest/README.md

 # NASCTN SEA Ingest

 This repository is focused on fast and convenient loading of many "seamf" SEA sensor output data files.
+These are the outputs from SEA sensors produced after edge compute analysis, with formatting based on SIGMF.

 The data products and metadata are packaged into pandas or dask DataFrame objects.
 From there, the data can be analyzed directly, or the data can be piped into files or databases using dask multiprocessing hooks.

 See also:
 - [sea-data-product](https://github.com/NTIA/sea-data-product): the latest usage and clear reference implementation for reading the seamf data format